Research

 Manufacturing Hierarchical RL Optimization

-Expansion into maritime systems.
-Transferring control theory expertise to autonomous boats and submersibles, leveraging similarities between fluid dynamics and beam physics.
+Research cooperation with EvoLogics GmbH and Paris Lodron University Salzburg (PLUS) / Dept. of AI & Human Interfaces.
+Transferring control theory expertise to autonomous maritime systems, leveraging similarities between fluid dynamics and beam physics.

 Doctoral Research